-- Make sure you have enabled the customer account feature in Settings > Checkout settings.
+- Make sure you have enabled the customer account feature in Settings > Customer accounts settings.

 - Make sure you have placed the snippet code correctly.

 Here’s an example of what it looks like in a store.
-The download box will use the same fonts and styling as your own theme, so it will fit nicely.
+The download snippet will use the same fonts and styling as your store’s theme so that it will fit perfectly on your branded page.

-If you want to learn how to customise the box’s text, you can see our box styling guide here.
+If you want to learn how to customise the snippet’s text, you can see our styling guide here.

-The box takes the styling of your store’s CSS, so it automatically styles to your brand.
+The download snippet takes the styling of your store’s CSS, so it automatically styles to your brand.

-If the box appears to be unusual, that is usually caused by a conflict in your theme’s CSS files, and it may be best to get your developer to take a look.
+If the snippet appears to be unusual, that is usually caused by a conflict in your theme’s CSS files, and it may be best to get your developer to take a look.

 Note: we have a roadmap where you can vote for features you want to see.
 Customer account styling is one of them.
 Go vote it up if you want it!
 Go to Settings > Roadmap in the app.

 If your customers have any download issues, it’s usually caused by issues on your customer’s computers.
 You can send them this download issue troubleshooting guide.

 Usually, it’s as simple as just restarting the browser, sometimes, people tend to leave browsers open for weeks, and it needs a memory reset.